Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 As a bonus challenge, you can try to extend the solution to be able to translate into English and find out what it means.
 You should find what you need for that [here](https://docs.microsoft.com/azure/cognitive-services/translator/reference/v3-0-reference).

-## Alternative approaches and advanced scenarios
+## Alternative Approaches and Advanced Scenarios

 In this section, I will discuss some alternative approaches and advanced scenarios.